 With some of the lowest unemployment in years, the job market is now very much in the employee’s favor: while employers are hard-pressed to fill roles, both active and passive job seekers have their pick of the best positions.

-An informal poll from 2018 suggests that anywhere from 20 – 50 percent of applicants and employees are displaying some kind of ghosting behavior (whether that means ghosting the interview, ghosting on the first day of work, or ghosting after on-boarding).
+An informal poll from 2018 suggests that anywhere from 20–50 percent of applicants and employees have displayed some kind of ghosting behavior (whether that means ghosting the interview, ghosting on the first day of work, or ghosting after on-boarding).

 – Communicate, communicate, communicate!
 Candidates are used to the “black box” style of recruiting, where they submit a resume to an ATS and then never hear back.
-Show candidates that you care by getting in touch, communicating your expected timeline for decision-making and interviewing, and checking in to make sure that the candidate is still interested.
+Show candidates that you care by getting in touch, communicating your expected timeline for interviewing and decision-making, and checking in to make sure that the candidate is still interested.

-- – Stand out.
-With a wealth of jobs available, candidates may be looking for a better opportunity, even as they’re accepting yours.
-Demonstrate to candidates how your company and the role is different from others – even if you can’t compete on pay, are there aspects of your company culture, perks, benefits, or advancement opportunities that you can use as selling points?
-Make sure candidates can differentiate between your role and others’.
+– Stand out.
+With a wealth of jobs available, candidates may continue to look for a better opportunity, even as they’re accepting yours.
+Demonstrate to candidates how your company and the role is different from others.
+For example, even if you can’t compete on pay, are there aspects of your company culture, perks, benefits, or advancement opportunities that you can use as selling points?
+Make sure candidates can differentiate between your offering and those of others

 - – Be prepared.
 If candidates don’t show up for their interviews or new hires don’t show up for their first days of work, will you be caught off guard, or will you have a contingency plan?
 While you should start with an assumption of good intentions, it’s a good idea to know what your next move will be in case things don’t go as planned.
 Discuss contingency plans with your team in case you need to keep your job req open for another day.

 - – Work with a staffing firm.
-Working with a staffing firm like Nelson can make or break your recruiting and hiring.
+Working with a staffing firm like Nelson can save you from many of these recruiting and hiring pitfalls.
 Nelson recruits reliable, quality candidates and works with both you and them to ensure that the first day is just the beginning of a great working relationship.

-However, if your employees are missing deadlines, it can be helpful to have a conversation about the way in which screen time might be impacting their ability to work.
-If you don’t have a workplace screen-time policy, then the best way to nip a problem in the bud is to nip it in the bud: have a conversation with an employee if you notice things starting to slip.
+However, if your employees are missing deadlines, it can be helpful to have a conversation about the way in which screen time might impact their ability to work.
+If you don’t have a workplace screen-time policy, then the best approach is to have a conversation with an employee if you notice things starting to slip.
 The longer you wait to have the conversation, the bigger the issue might become.

-Before the employee behavior escalates into a true problem, invite the employee for an informal meeting to discuss their deadlines and goals.
+Before an employee’s behavior escalates into a true problem, invite the employee for an informal meeting to discuss their deadlines and goals.
 Get curious: